 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Korea.
-Products made with specific types of materials carry additional information, such as the common name of the animal, in the case of down, the common name of the animal and percentages of down and feathers, in the case of down.
-As regards down, a label with the indication “DIST-certified down” has been inserted inside all outerwear, guaranteeing that the down contained in the garment is certified according to the principles set out in the Moncler Technical Protocol called DIST (Down Integrity System & Traceability), which regulates farming methods and respect for animal welfare, traceability and the technical quality of the down.
+All information is translated into at least ten languages.
+In addition to this global label, customised labels are applied to garments intended for specific markets.
+For garments containing specific categories of raw materials, additional information is included such as, in the case of down, the common name of the animal and percentage of down and feathers.
+At Moncler in particular, with regard to down, a “DIST-certified down” label has been inserted into all garments, guaranteeing that the down in the garment is certified according to principles set out in the DIST (Down Integrity System & Traceability) technical Protocol, which governs animal farming methods and respect for animal welfare, as well as the traceability and technical quality of down.